-Participation score will be based on attendance to the lectures and the TA sessions, as well as the active involvement in the class discussions etc..
+Participation score will be based on attendance to the lectures, as well as the active involvement in the class discussions etc..

 Full attendance is strongly recommended as the materials are cumulative.
 You need to get my pre-approval if you are absent from any class.